8 Great Ways to Get the Most from Your Trailer Tires

 Bias-ply tires have stiffer sidewalls, which can reduce trailer sway.

 Whatever your choice, don’t mix-and-match tire types or sizes.
-Go with all radials or all bias tires.
+Go with all radials or all bias tires of the same size.

 8. Extend Tread Life Through Simple Maintenance.